 1. Steamed broccoli is a great snack when camping.
 It’s easy to transport and to cook.

-2. For the true camping food connoisseur, try these nachos.
-They’re guaranteed to not only knock off your socks, but to impress your friends and associates with your impeccable cheese selection for this camping food snack.
+2. For the true connoisseur, try these nachos.
+They’re guaranteed to not only knock off your socks, but to impress your friends and associates with your impeccable cheese selection for this camping snack.

 5. Some folks call it a full-fledged meal, but when you’re burning through calories and can only think of “food”, these huevos rancheros with bacon fill the bill for quick and tasty.
 Include them with a bit of potatoes for a really filling snack.